How should I start a series of articles dedicated to project management? Probably it is best to start from the beginning, so let me introduce myself.

-My name is Anna Surdyk and I am the Project Manager.
-Most of you probably has heard about this role or even had a chance to work with PM although you still have no idea what is this role about.
-Sometimes I see sarcastic comments like,,next manager to manage…but what and whom?””, ,,I know my job and don’t need another middleman”.
-Nothing provokes me more than calling me a Forwarding Manager grrr.
-I will try to tackle the myth of Forwarding Manager circulating on the Internet and corporate corridors.
-Not sure I would be able to convince you that Project Manager is not a Forwarding Manager which is not really my ultimate goal.
-I hope this article would allow you to look at PM’s role from different perspective.
+My name is Anna Surdyk, and I am the Project Manager.
+Most of you probably have heard about this role or even had a chance to work with PM, although you still have no idea what is this role about.
+Occasionally, I see sarcastic comments like,,next manager to manage…but what and whom?”, “I know my job and don’t need another middleman”.
+Nothing provokes me more than calling me a Forward Manager, grrr.
+I will try to tackle the myth of forwarding Managers circulating on the Internet and corporate corridors.
+I'm not sure, I would be able to convince you that a Project Manager is not a Forward Manager, which is not really my goal.
+Furthermore, I hope this article would allow you to look at PM’s role from a different perspective.
 Here we go…

-Who is a Forwarding Manager?
+Who is a Forward Manager?

 Who is a Project Manager?
 Explain it to me in simple words.

 It is a person responsible for project execution within the agreed scope, time, and budget.
 On a daily basis manages people assigned to a particular project, coordinates their work, report regularly the status of the project to senior managers/clients, and informs them about any risks and issues that arise in the project.
 The last case identifies people who can actually resolve the issue or minimize the risk and provides solutions.
 Believe me, it is not as easy as it looks.
 In most cases, risk/issue owners are not happy at all and keep trying to convince me that someone else should be the owner or there is a dispersal of responsibility.
 This is how it looks like from my perspective.